 top of page

-Homelessness Prevention and Rapid
+Homelessness Prevention

 The primary focus of the program is financial assistance to help pay for housing and case management and services to maintain housing.
 Applications must be completed by appointment only at the office in Oxford.
 You may complete the preliminary screening form on our website but applications are only completed face to face by appointment.